-To achieve the Demonstration Plant project objectives, the schedule is divided into three distinct performance periods, which commenced on October 1, 2021.
-During the performance periods, there are three DoE go/no go decision points.
+To achieve the Demonstration Plant project objectives, the schedule was divided into three distinct performance periods, which commenced on October 1, 2021.
+During the performance periods, there were three DoE go/no go decision points.

-- Performance Period 1: Design, Permitting and Licensing Commencement 15 months - Performance Period 2: Procurement and Construction approximately 15-17 months - Performance Period 3: Operations approximately 12 to 15 months
+- Performance Period 1: Design, Permitting and Licensing Commencement - Performance Period 2: Procurement and Construction - Performance Period 3: Operations

 The objective of Performance Period 1, which was achieved in December 2022, was the completion of the design of the facility and the establishment of requirements and standards to support the subsequent procurement of process equipment, as well as commencement of permitting and licensing.
 Licensing and permitting was extended into Performance Period 2 and achieved in early 2024.
-The objective of Performance Period 2, now underway, is the final procurement of the process equipment and the construction of the Demonstration Plant.
+The objective of Performance Period 2, now nearing completion, was the final procurement of the process equipment and construction of the Demonstration Plant.
 The objective of Performance Period 3 is the actual operation of the Demonstration Plant itself in accordance with all local, state, and federal permits, licenses, and regulations.